ellysh/video-game-bots/BotsClassification/types-of-bots.md

 ## Developers Classification

-The **community classification** is quite convenient for users of bot applications.
+The community classification is quite convenient for users of bot applications.
 But it is not enough for bot developers.
 The problem is that classification does not reflect how bot application really works and what kind of approaches it uses.
-It will be better to consider actual methods that bot application uses to [intercept data about the game objects and embed data about the simulated player's actions](http://stackoverflow.com/questions/2741040/video-game-bots) as a bots classification basis.
+It will be better to consider actual methods that bot application uses to intercept data about the game objects and embed data about the simulated player's actions as a bots classification basis.

 Now we will review places in our game application scheme where bot is able to intercept the state of game objects.
 The points of data interception are marked by red crosses:

 ![Intercepting Data by Bot](input-data-bot.png)

-This is a list of data interception point:
+This is a list of data interception points:

 1. **Output devices**.
 It is possible to capture data from the output devices like monitor or audio card.
 Game objects have specific colors and game events are often accompanied by specific sounds.
 You can compare these colors or sounds with predefined values.
 This allows you to make conclusion about the current state of objects.